zhenv5/twisted/docs/web/howto/client.rst

 Sometimes it's useful to be able to specify the endpoint used by the ``Agent`` when making a request.
 For example, when making an HTTP request over a SOCKS proxy connection.
+This is not the same as talking to a HTTP proxy, i.e. a server that talks a proxying-specific variant of HTTP; use ``ProxyAgent`` for that case.
 For this reason, there is an alternate constructor called ``Agent.forEndpointConstructor`` that takes a ``endpointConstructor`` argument.
 This argument must provide the :api:`twisted.web.iweb.IAgentEndpointConstructor` interface.